-15-year-old boy knifed in the back in Shepherd's Bush
+16-year-old boy knifed in the back in Shepherd's Bush

-A 15-year-old boy was knifed in the back in Shepherd's Bush on Friday evening (January 5).
+A 16-year-old boy was knifed in the back in Shepherd's Bush on Friday evening (January 5).

 Crime scene cordons were put in place and London Ambulance Service paramedics were also at the scene.